-• Council recognizes, many persons may be a member of more than one of the marginalized, under-represented, and under-served groups, which brings a
+• Council recognizes, many persons may be a member of more than one of the marginalized, under-represented, and under-served groups, which brings a unique perspective.
+Further, Council understands, one person cannot speak for a group as a whole and actively work against tokenism.

-- unique perspective.
-Further, Council understands, one person cannot speak for a group as a whole and actively work against tokenism. - It is recognized, this Committee needs appropriate Council representative, and it needs to provide recommendations consistent with the direction of the Township's other advisory committees. - The Committee shall be comprised of a minimum of seven (7) voting members up to a maximum of ten (10) voting members from the community, representing a broad range of marginalized, under-represented, and under-served groups.
-Best efforts will be made to achieve intersectional representation. - At least one member should have Indigenous ancestry, whether they have status or non-status. - The membership will generally represent the diversity of the Township including geographical and gender balance and individuals with lived experience related to one or more of the following areas: - Ethnocultural and linguistic diversity - Racialized communities or People of Colour - New immigrants - o Indigenous communities - LGBTQ2S+ individuals - Individuals living with low income/homeless - Faith-based diversity - A member of the Youth population (post secondary) - o A member of the senior population - A member of the community with a disability
+- It is recognized, this Committee needs appropriate Council representative, and it needs to provide recommendations consistent with the direction of the Township's other advisory committees. - The Committee shall be comprised of a minimum of seven (7) voting members, from the community, representing a broad range of marginalized, under-represented, and under-served groups.
+Best efforts will be made to achieve intersectional representation. - At least one member should have Indigenous ancestry, whether they have status or non-status. - The membership will generally represent the diversity of the Township including geographical and gender balance and individuals with lived experience related to one or more of the following areas: - Ethnocultural and linguistic diversity - Racialized communities or People of Colour - New immigrants - Indigenous communities - LGBTQ2S+ individuals - Individuals living with low income/homeless - Faith-based diversity - A member of the Youth population (post secondary) - A member of the senior population - o A member of the community with a disability